 Unfortunately, insurance coverage is often not enough to cover the cost of damages.
 Some accidents may result in debilitating and life-altering injuries that require extensive, ongoing medical attention.
 In these instances, it is best to consult with an Orange County car accident lawyer regarding your options.
 Some options you may have include:

 - Turning to personal injury protection;

 - Health insurance.

 If you do not have personal injury protection, and if your health insurance coverage is not enough to cover the cost of your physical and emotional damages, you may be able to pursue a personal injury claim against the liable party.
 If you are successful, the responsible party may be forced to pay for the remaining damages out of pocket.
 Unfortunately, depending on his or her financial situation, pursuing a third-party claim may be fruitless.
-However, a skilled Orange County car accident lawyer can use his or her investigative skills to uncover any hidden assets or assets that may be used to pay for your medical expenses and other costs.
+However, a skilled attorney can use his or her investigative skills to uncover any hidden assets or assets that may be used to pay for your medical expenses and other costs.